 Over 30 years ago, Susan spotted a terrified dog running down a suburban Maryland street during a thunderstorm.
 Despite papering the neighborhood with DOG FOUND signs and calling the local vets and shelter, no one came forward to claim the little dog.
 Susan soon fell in love with her, but no one, not even the vet, knew that the dog was a Tibbie.
 It was only when the owners turned up, months later, that Susan learned that her name was Kensing Daffodil, a Tibetan Spaniel.
 Given the rarity of Tibbies in the U.S in those days, it was against all the odds that the drenched little dog turned out to be a Tibbie.
 Susan never saw Daffodil again—a heartbreak she feels to this day.

-A short time later, while rehabbing an old farmhouse deep in the West Virginia hills, Susan found an old picture frame, caked in dust, leaning against a wall in the attic.
+A short time later, while rehabbing a 19th century farmhouse deep in the West Virginia hills, Susan found an old picture frame, caked in dust, leaning against a wall in the attic.
 When she turned the frame over, a company of WWI-era& soldiers were looking up at her.
 A light-colored object in the center foreground caught her eye.
 Unable to make out what it was, she wiped away the dust with her shirt-sleeve.
 Here’s what she saw:

 Susan remembers the eerie feeling that swept over her, and tears filled her eyes.
 Was that really a Tibbie in the photo?
 When Susan researched the U.S. Army unit in the photo, she learned that the photo was taken in 1917 in Alabama and that the unit never saw service overseas.
 An Airedale, a breed used on the battlefields of the day, appears elsewhere in the photo, but it’s clear that the little dog at the center, held up by the smiling cook, is the unit’s mascot.
 Maybe he’s an old-style Pekingese, but even that seems implausible.
 We’ll never know the real story, but Susan has always believed that finding that photo—an unlikely subject in an unlikely place—so soon after losing Daffodil was a sign.
 Destiny was sending her a message that she and the Tibetan Spaniel were meant to be together.